-People take advantage.
-There are some who will accept favours and deposit their child at play dates again and again without ever offering anything in return.
+There are some who will accept favours and deposit their child at playdates again and again without ever offering anything in return.

-I want to help out my friends, but only on days when all of the following four things are true:
+I want to help out my friends, but only on days when four things are true... - Rachel Beech

-Unfortunately, the people that have helped me don't always need help when all of the above factors happen at once.
-This is why We Are Fetching allows you to return a favour by accepting a “fetch request” from anyone in your network when it suits you.
+Unfortunately, the above factors don't always occur when the parent you owe a playdate to needs that favour returned.
+That is why the Fetching app allows you to return a favour by accepting a “fetch request” from anyone in your network when it suits you.